Iubenda logo

 The CCPA amendments, the CPRA, enhances consumer rights.

-While the CCPA regulations grants consumers the right to know what personal information businesses collect and the right to request deletion of that information, the CPRA adds new rights, such as:
+While the CCPA regulations grants consumers the right to know what personal information businesses collect and the right to request deletion of that information, the CPRA adds new rights:

 1. the right to correct inaccurate information; and